VideoCanvas: Unified Video Completion from Arbitrary Spatiotemporal Patches via In-Context Conditioning: Abstract

 \section{Abstract}

-We introduce the task of arbitrary spatio-temporal video completion, where a video is generated from arbitrary, user-specified patches placed at any spatial location and timestamp, akin to painting on a \textit{video canvas}.
-This flexible formulation naturally unifies many existing controllable video generation tasks—including first-frame image-to-video, inpainting, extension, and interpolation—under a single, cohesive paradigm.
-Realizing this vision, however, faces a fundamental obstacle in modern latent video diffusion models: the temporal ambiguity introduced by causal VAEs, where multiple pixel frames are compressed into a single latent representation, making precise frame-level conditioning structurally difficult.
-We address this challenge with \textbf{VideoCanvas}, a novel framework that adapts the In-Context Conditioning (ICC) paradigm to this fine-grained control task with zero new parameters.
-We propose a hybrid conditioning strategy that decouples spatial and temporal control: spatial placement is handled via zero-padding, while temporal alignment is achieved through Temporal RoPE Interpolation, which assigns each condition a continuous fractional position within the latent sequence.
-This resolves the VAE’s temporal ambiguity and enables pixel-frame-aware control on a frozen backbone.
-To evaluate this new capability, we develop VideoCanvasBench, the first benchmark for arbitrary spatio-temporal video completion, covering both intra-scene fidelity and inter-scene creativity.
-Experiments demonstrate that VideoCanvas significantly outperforms existing conditioning paradigms, establishing a new state of the art in flexible and unified video generation.
+Existing controllable video generation methods are typically designed for rigid, task-specific settings---such as first-frame image-to-video, inpainting, or interpolation---treating spatio-temporal control as a set of isolated problems.
+We formalize a unified task, \textit{arbitrary spatio-temporal video completion}, where a model generates a coherent video from user-specified patches placed at any spatial location and timestamp.
+However, realizing such a unified framework within modern latent video diffusion models is non-trivial: causal video VAEs compress multiple frames into a single latent slot, making frame-level conditioning fundamentally ill-posed, and directly feeding sparsely populated, zero-padded video inputs into the VAE leads to severe out-of-distribution artifacts.
+To address these challenges, we propose \textbf{VideoCanvas}, a simple yet effective framework that adapts the In-Context Conditioning paradigm to arbitrary spatio-temporal completion without modifying or retraining the VAE.
+Our key idea is a hybrid conditioning strategy that decouples spatial and temporal control: spatially, we encode zero-padded full-frame canvases in image mode to keep VAE inputs in-distribution, and temporally we use Temporal RoPE Interpolation to assign each condition a continuous fractional index in the latent sequence for precise frame-level alignment.
+To evaluate this capability, we develop VideoCanvasBench, the first benchmark for arbitrary spatio-temporal video completion, covering both intra-scene fidelity and inter-scene creativity.
+Extensive experiments demonstrate that VideoCanvas achieves state-of-the-art performance across a diverse range of video generation tasks under a single, unified framework.